 As a Christian, when you experience a painful providence like an illness or a rebellious child or a broken marriage or a financial hardship or persecution, do you ever wonder if God is punishing you for some sin you committed?

-If you do, here is some very good news from the Letter to the Hebrews.
+If you do, there is some very good news from the letter to the Hebrews.

 And then he wrote the tender encouragement and exhortation of chapter 12 where he quoted Proverbs 3:11-12:

 My son, do not regard lightly the discipline of the Lord,